 A safer and quicker method of Suboxone detox is the Waismann Method ® of rapid drug detoxification, a medical drug detox center located exclusively in Southern California, that is increasing the success for opiate dependency treatments for over a decade.
 Waismann Method rapid drug detox treats Suboxone addiction and dependence as a physical disease that can be overcome and reversed with advanced medical techniques.
 It helps to eliminate the physical withdrawals and cravings that often accompany traditional opiate detox treatments and are the main reason for relapse.
 The world-renowned Waismann Treatment of rapid detox has attracted press and high acclaim, all because of its success rate in treating thousands of patients from around the world suffering from prescription drug addiction.

 We offer a premiere Suboxone detox treatment program that is administered in a fully accredited hospital in Orange County, CA where patients are monitored in their private rooms around the clock by a team of medical professional.

 Another thing that sets our program apart from the others is our unparalleled safety standards and the humane way we approach and treat each patient.
-Our patients are treated as the unique individuals that they are.
+We treat our patients as the unique individuals they are.
 We take into account underlying issues, special needs and individual risk factors by offering the appropriate assessment and treatment plan.
 Our patients leave our facility with their dignity intact.

 Are You Addicted to Suboxone?

-If you or someone you know is suffering with addiction and is looking to detox off Suboxone, contact the Waismann Method Rapid Opiate Detox Center today and break the chain of opiate dependency, (310) 205-0808.
+If you or someone you know is suffering with addiction and is looking for Suboxone detox treatment, contact the Waismann Method Rapid Opiate Detox Center today and break the chain of opiate dependency, (310) 205-0808.